snitsova/snitsova.github.io/_pages/research.md

 ## Working Papers and Work in Progress
 “Oligarchic Networks of Influence and Legislatures in Developing Democracies: Evidence from Ukraine”

+“Public Support for the Superrich: Evidence from Ukraine at War”

 “The Extremely Rich during the Politics of the Extraordinary: Oligarchic Networks of Influence and the Russo-Ukrainian War”

-“Public Support for the Superrich”

 “Corporate Resilience at Time of War,” with [Inna Melnykovska](https://people.ceu.edu/inna_melnykovska).